 Judge Ideology and Corporate Tax Planning

 The judicial branch of the federal government plays a critical role in interpreting tax laws by resolving disputes between corporations and the Internal Revenue Service (IRS).
 This study investigates whether and how the federal judiciary affects corporate tax planning.
 We find that firms engage in less aggressive tax planning when Circuit Court and Tax Court judges are more liberal.
 This effect is economically significant and robust across various measures of tax planning including cash effective tax rate and unrecognized tax benefits.
-We further detail specific tax planning tactics in response to liberal judge ideology, such as shifting less income overseas, conducting more foreign tax planning, and acquiring more auditor-provided tax services.
+We further detail specific tax planning tactics in response to liberal judge ideology, such as shifting less income overseas, conducting more tax planning in foreign jurisdictions, and acquiring more auditor-provided tax services.
 Firms also avoid liberal judges through forum shopping.
 Finally, we show that IRS enforcement complements the judge ideology effect.
 Overall, we are the first to study the relation between the judicial branch and corporate tax planning, which paints the picture of how the three branches of government jointly influence corporate taxation.

 Keywords: Judge ideology, federal judiciary, tax planning, income shifting, forum shopping, Internal Revenue Service